victorpopkov/cask-tools/README.md

 Alternatively, you can use install target of the provided Makefile the same way as you would install them on Linux.
-However, using [Homebrew](http://brew.sh/) is the more recommended way for OS X, since it also installs all the dependencies.
+However, using [Homebrew](http://brew.sh/) is the more recommended way for macOS, since it also installs all the dependencies.

 ## Running tests